-Were you born to be successful in health?
-Being successful in health requires a mix of attributes that are both inborn and learned.
-However, there are a few attributes many remarkable chiropractors have in common—and it’s not just disagreeing with medical doctors or drinking soy milk either.
+Were you born to be healthy?
+Being successful in health requires a mix of attributes that are both innate and learned.
+There are a few attributes however, that many chiropractors seem to have in common, and we may gain some useful insight, if we study and learn from these.

-After all, the chiropractic approach to health involves restoring your ability to self-heal.
-How many of these characteristics do you have – and how many would you like to embrace?
+The chiropractic approach to health involves restoring your body’s ability to self-heal.
+This is the definition of chiropractic that I most like to use.
+How many of these characteristics do you have – and how many would you like to acquire?

-Many successful chiropractors that I know (and I know a ton of them) exercise on rising in the morning.
+Many successful chiropractors that I know (and I know a lot of them) exercise on waking.
 It really doesn’t matter when you ultimately decide to exercise.
 In fact our body’s temperature is lowest in the morning, which means this may be our most vulnerable time, in terms of injury.
-What matters most is that you exercise and that you try to exercise daily.
+What matters most is that you exercise and that you aim to exercise daily.

 My advice: I personally have been a morning Posturecise enthusiast for years and it isn’t because I’ve always been a natural morning person (I haven’t).
-If I didn’t exercise in the mornings, procrastination would creep in and convince me to put it off at the end of a long tiring day.
-It isn’t the time of day that matters most but the routine.
+If I didn’t exercise in the mornings, procrastination would creep in and convince me to put it off until the end of the day.
+It isn’t the time of day that matters most but the habit and routine.
 Make a commitment to a lifelong habit of exercise and one that you can learn to love.

-Chiropractors avoid drugs and surgery.
-Their approach is to remove nervous system interference (usually along the spine) that can restore your ability to self-heal.
+Many chiropractors avoid medication for day-to-day aches and pains.
+Their approach is to remove the nerve system interference (what we call a sub-lux-a-tion) that can restore your body’s ability to heal.
 Most successful healthy chiropractors will choose a spinal adjustment over pain medication.
 In the US (2010) there were four times more deaths among women from prescription painkiller overdoses than for cocaine and heroin combined.